Canadian Startup Resources

 Find Funding for Canadian Entrepreneurs.

-The Canadian government creates the majority of their funding programs for established businesses, often requiring more than 15 employees, above two years of being incorporated, leaving many innovative startups to find funding through other means.
+The Canadian government creates the majority of their funding programs for established businesses.
+To be eligible, companies should be incorporated for a minimum of two years and demonstrate net positive income.
 Mentor Works has put together a list of the top resources to help Canadian entrepreneurs get their business off the ground.

 Entrepreneur and Startup Funding Programs